CDCgov/prime-simplereport-site/_pages/getting-started/testing-facilities/onboard-your-organization.md

 Learn how to use SimpleReport:
 - Watch these [quick training videos](https://www.youtube.com/playlist?list=PL3U3nqqPGhab0sys3ombZmwOplRYlBOBF)
 - Check our our step-by-step instructions for [using SimpleReport]({% link _pages/using-simplereport/index.md %})

-## Start testing
-Once you've completed the steps above, you're ready to start using SimpleReport.

-If you want to [invite other staff members]({% link _pages/using-simplereport/manage-users/invite-new-users.md %}) or [add more facilities]({% link _pages/using-simplereport/manage-facility-info/add-a-facility.md %}), you can do so directly in SimpleReport.

 <div class="usa-alert usa-alert--info">
   <div class="usa-alert__body">